gdalle/DifferentiationInterface.jl/docs/src/getting_started.md

 Note that scalar outputs can't be mutated, which is why `derivative` and `second_derivative` do not have mutating variants.

-For advanced users, lower-level operators are also exposed:
+For advanced users, variants of lower-level operators are also exposed:

 | **Operator**                 | **allocating**                   | **mutating**                      | **allocating with primal**                    | **mutating with primal**                       |
 | :--------------------------- | :------------------------------- | :-------------------------------- | :-------------------------------------------- | :--------------------------------------------- |